krisleech/medicine/README.md

 Simple Dependency Injection for Ruby

-Find yourself passing dependencies in to the initalizer?
+Find yourself injecting dependencies via the initalizer or a setter method?

 Medicine makes this declarative.

 ## Usage